 Limitations to methodologies and data

-The fund obtains information about the investee companies from Sustainalytics, Morningstar, third-party analysis, and through its own internal analysis.
-The fund cannot, however, guarantee that the sustainability information obtained is always complete and correct.
-If material information is lacking and the information risks causing damage to the fund’s promotion of sustainability characteristics, the fund primarily seeks such information from external data providers.
-It is not expected that such limitations affect the attainment of the environmental or social characteristics promoted by the fund.
+The Fund obtains information about the Investee companies from Sustainalytics, Morningstar, third-party analysis, and through its own internal analysis.
+The Fund cannot, however, guarantee that the sustainability information obtained is always complete and correct.
+As information can be obtained from many different data sources, it is not expected that such limitations affect the attainment of the environmental and social characteristics promoted by the Fund.

-Additional information is available in the company’s Policy for Shareholder Engagement here.
+Additional information is available in the Company’s Policy for Shareholder Engagement.

 Designated reference benchmark

-Implementation of EU Regulation 2020/852 on the establishment of a framework to facilitate sustainable investment and changes to the EU Regulation 2019/2088, the EU Taxonomy.
+Implementation of EU Regulation 2020/852 on the establishment of a framework to facilitate sustainable investment and amending the EU Regulation 2019/2088, the EU Taxonomy.

-Implementation of Regulation (EU) 2019/2088 of the European Parliament and of the Council on sustainability-related disclosures in the financial services sector, SFDR.
+Implementation of Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector, SFDR.